devmuhammadzaki/larazillow/README.md

 If you have password for your database, you need to specify `-p` on the command.

-5. Configure your database settings in `.env`
+5. Configure your database and email sender settings in `.env`

 ```
 DB_CONNECTION=mysql